capnramses/doom_projects/README.md

 i wrote a blog post about this http://antongerdelan.net/blog/?post=2014_09_24

-i replaced the non-working fullscreen palette-based X video output with an RGBA colour video output using OpenGL shaders and use the GLFW and GLEW libraries to add multi-platform support (windows/apple/linux desktops anyway)
+i replaced the non-working fullscreen palette-based X video output with a raw RGB colour video output using OpenGL shaders and use the GLFW and GLEW libraries to add multi-platform support (windows/apple/linux desktops anyway)